Healthcare in China: Resources

 In 2005 China had about 1,938,000 physicians (1.5 per 1,000 persons) and about 3,074,000 hospital beds (2.4 per 1,000 persons).
 Health expenditures on a purchasing power parity (PPP) basis were US$224 per capita in 2001 or 5.5 percent of the gross domestic product.
 Some 37.2 percent of public expenditures were devoted to health care in China in 2001.
 However, about 80 percent of the health and medical care services are concentrated in cities, and timely medical care is not available to more than 100 million people in rural areas.
 To offset this imbalance, in 2005 China set out a five-year plan to invest 20 billion renminbi (RMB; US$2.4 billion) to rebuild the rural medical service system composed of village clinics and township- and county-level hospitals.
-By 2018 this goal had been completed and the country had a total of 309,000 general practitionersor 2.22 per 10,000 people.
+By 2018 this goal had been completed and the country had a total of 309,000 general practitioners or 2.22 per 10,000 people.

 There is a shortage of doctors and nurses in China.
 More doctors are being trained, but most aim to leave the countryside in favor of the cities, leaving significant shortages in rural areas.

 In 2016 it was reported that ticket resale was widely practiced at Beijing Tongren Hospital and Peking University First Hospital.
 Advance tickets for outpatient consultation are sold by the hospitals for 200 yuan but sold for as much as 3,000 yuan.
 An eye doctor commented that the appointment fees did not reflect the economic value of doctors' skills and experience and that the scalpers were selling the doctor's appointment at a price the market is prepared to pay.

 Medical training

-The Chinese medical education system is based on the British model.
-While some medical schools run three-year programs, hospitals tend to recruit physicians who graduated from five-year programs, while big-name hospitals only accept MDs, which takes seven years of study, including five years of undergraduate studies, followed by the completion of a Ph.D. in medicine.
-Once a student graduates from medical school, he or she must work 1–3 years in a university-affiliated hospital, after which the student is eligible to take the National Medical Licensing Examination (NMLE) for physician certification, which is conducted by the National Medical Examination Center (NMEC).
-If the candidate passes, he or she becomes a professional physician and is certified by the Ministry of Health.
-It is illegal to practice medicine in China as a physician or assistant physician without being certified by the Ministry of Health.
-Physicians are allowed to open Physiciansics after practicing medicine for five years.
+In 1956, in the midst of China's education reform modeling Soviet practices, the Ministry of Hygiene embarked on standardizing medical education and organizing medical colleges in China.
+Taking an April, 1955 Soviet curriculum as reference, the resulting curriculum would offer a tertiary higher medical education at a maximum of 12 years.
+By 1958, traditional Chinese medicine was included in the curriculum.
+Beginning in 1962, a six-year course for medical education and a five-year course in pharmacology came into effect.
+Despite these early standardizations, the Cultural Revolution saw a halt in higher medical education and a preference for "barefoot doctors" with little to none formal medical education.
+Higher medical education was revived in 1977 on orders of the Ministry of Education and the State Department to resume higher education; starting February, 1978, students are enrolled in a five-year course for medical school and a four-year course for pharmacology at the undergraduate level.